-Myth 8: Roses need to be sprayed frequently for pests and fungus.
+Rose Care Myth 8: Roses need to be sprayed frequently for pests and fungus.

-Myth 9: You have to cut at a 45 degree angle when pruning.
+Rose Care Myth 9: You have to cut at a 45 degree angle when pruning.

 There are varying reasons given why this myth was even started.
 One is about sap seeping out of the cane causing issues (never seen any come from my roses ever and I have been growing them for 30+ years) and another is water sitting on a cane causing rot.
-Both have been debunked.
+Both have been proven false.

-Myth 10: Adding Epsom Salts to your soil will increase bloom and health of your Roses
+Rose Care Myth 10: Adding Epsom Salts to your soil will increase bloom and health of your Roses

-I know many are quite adamant about Epsom Salts being a big booster and that is fine if you feel it has helped.
-I am only going by my personal experience and that of others.
-I plan on giving this another test this coming summer and see what happens.
-But so far it is better for the Epsom Salts to go in my hot bath water to ease my aching muscles from all that gardening than on my roses.
+For me it is better for the Epsom Salts to go in my hot bath water to ease my aching muscles from all that gardening than on my roses.

 One more time……Good soil is always the best starting point.
 If you are new to gardening that should be your first priority.